middlebury/college-handbook/content/ii-ug-college-policies/faculty/faculty-rules.md

 _(b)_ If the candidate so desires, to invite other colleagues to visit classes.

-_(c)_ To submit to the department chair, tenured colleagues, and to the Promotions Committee in a timely manner a complete vita, course syllabi, and other materials requested, as well as materials that the candidate thinks pertinent.
+_(c)_ To submit to the department chair and to the Promotions Committee in a timely manner a complete vita, course syllabi, and other materials requested, as well as materials that the candidate thinks pertinent.
 For example, a faculty member may request the inclusion of personal comments or other materials with the course response forms which they believe may be useful in the interpretation of the forms.
-For reviews of faculty appointed as Associate Professor (without tenure) or Associate Laboratory Professor, or those reviews associated with a request to be appointed as Associate Professor (without tenure) or Associate Laboratory Professor, the dossier should include relevant appropriate evidence of scholarship, artistic activity, and/or pedagogical innovation.
-To submit to the program director, when relevant, a complete vita, syllabi from relevant courses, and, if relevant, evidence of scholarly work.
+To submit to the program director, when relevant, a complete vita, syllabi from relevant courses, and, and example of scholarly work.

-_(d)_ To prepare a self-evaluation, concentrating particularly on teaching with reference to the criteria listed in 2.b. above.
-For reviews of faculty appointed as Associate Professor (without tenure) or Associate Laboratory Professor or those reviews associated with a request to be appointed as Associate Professor (without tenure) or Associate Laboratory Professor, the self-evaluation should also address the candidate's activity in scholarship, artistic work, and/or pedagogical innovation.
+_(d)_ To prepare and submit to the Reappointments Committee a self-evaluation, concentrating particularly on teaching with reference to the criteria listed in 2.b. above.
+For reviews of faculty appointed as Associate Professor (without tenure) or Associate Laboratory Professor or those reviews associated with a request to be appointed as Associate Professor (without tenure) or Associate Laboratory Professor, the self-evaluation should also address the candidate's activity in scholarship, and/or pedagogical innovation.

 _ii.
 Reappointments Committee_